guanyixi/docker-nginx-wordpress/README.md

 ## Notes
 * When building containers with custom configurations, you can't use images directly in the yaml file.
 Instead, you need to use docker files for the configurations.
 Eg. nginx.dockerfile, php.dockerfile.
 When building containers with dockerfiles, you need to run `docker-compose build` instead of `docker-compose up`.
 You can also just run `docker-compose up -d --build` to build and start the container at the same time.
-* The /mysql/ directory is to store the mysql volume, so when you stop the container, you won't lose any data.
+* The /mysql/ directory is for storing the mysql volume, so when you stop the container, you won't lose any data.
 * in docker-compose.yml `platform: linux/x86_64` is used to avoid error "no matching manifest for linux/arm64/v8 in the manifest list entries" when building the container.
 This happens when you are using a Mac with M1 chip.
 * Your database root password can not be "root".
 Otherwise you will get error Access denied for user 'root'@'172.27.0.1’ when trying to connect the database.